appcelerator-developer-relations/appc-sample-ti500/docs/WatchSession.md

 Ultimately, you are probably going to use an Explicit App ID (so you can use *Push Notifications* etc.) and then you'll have to create these (and the related provisioning profiles) for both the Titanium App, the Watch App and Extension.
 Yes, three of them..
 I know.
 But for this sample and development, just use a wildcard.

-#### Deploying

-Before we can deploy, you need to set the UUID of the provisioning profile in [tiapp.xml](../tiapp.xml).
-Run `appc ti info -t ios` to verify you have installed it correctly and then add it for both targets under `ios/extensions`:
+No we only need to set the UUID of the provisioning profiles in [tiapp.xml](../tiapp.xml).
+Run `appc ti info -t ios` to verify you have installed them correctly, copy their UUID's and then add it to the targets under `ios/extensions`:

     <extensions>
       <extension projectPath="extensions/Ti 5.0.0/Ti 5.0.0.xcodeproj">